metrorailings/OwlBlog/content/posts/week-9-insights.md

 Shit execution from the Raiders back-up left tackle on a 3rd down screen.

 The Chargers and their two-minute offense is predicated on dump-off passes to the halfback.

+How is the Chargers offensive line so bad in hurry-up situations?